PE

 Multiple Choice Testing

-Once a term.
+Once a fortnight.

 Content delivered to all groups through practical - relating to BTEC criteria and link to real world context.